-The provision for income tax in the current period led to an effective tax rate of 14%, compared to 15% in the prior period.
-Our effective tax rate primarily differs from the statutory tax rate due to the impacts of the dividends received deductions and tax credits.
+The provision for income tax, expressed as a percentage of pre-tax adjusted earnings, resulted in an effective tax rate of 16% in the current period compared to 14% in the prior period.
+Our effective tax rate differs from the statutory tax rate primarily due to the impacts of the dividends received deduction and tax credits.

-Segments and Corporate & Other Results for the Three Months Ended March 31, 2020 and 2019 - Adjusted Earnings
+Segments and Corporate & Other Results for the Three Months Ended March 31, 2021 and 2020 - Adjusted Earnings